 - 1989 – Attempt to legalize sports gambling discussed but does not gain traction.

-- 2010 - Proposal to legalize online gambling is used as an option to re-up the delepted DC budget.
+- 2010 – Proposal to legalize online gambling is used as an option to re-up the depleted DC budget.
 Work on a state online casino began.

-- 2011 - Operation to implement online gambling into the lottery system is cancelled at the last moment.
+- 2011 – Operation to implement online gambling into the lottery system is canceled at the last moment.

 - 2012 – 2010 proposal officially repealed.